ancutamezi/hc-office-supplies/README.md

         }
 ```
 - run `cds deploy --to hana` - this is using your configuration file mta.yaml
-- or use the SAP HANA PROJECTS view by pressing on the rocket icon and creating a new service instance /or use an existing one
+- or use the SAP HANA PROJECTS view by pressing on the rocket icon and creating a new service instance /or use an existing one and then press on the deploy icon to deploy the db artifacts.

-and then press on the deploy icon to deploy the db artifacts.
+For seeing the db artifacts please navigate to SAP HANA Database Explorer.